-Renters are increasingly looking for high rise living options, and for good reason.
-The advantages of high rise living in apartments can be substantial: a doorman to accept packages while you’re at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, among countless other benefits.
-High rises are on the rise.
+Renters are increasingly looking for high-rise living options, and for good reasons.
+The many advantages of high-rise apartment living include a doorman to accept packages while you’re at work, fitness centers and pools to make gym memberships obsolete, staff on hand to fix things when they break, and more.
+High-rises, in other words, are on the rise.

-But not all high rises are the same.
-One “$1,800 1 bedroom” apartment can vary dramatically from another just down the street.
-One might be in the quieter, commuter oriented South Loop while the other is in a hub for dining and nightlife (River North).
-One might have excellent shower pressure and WiFi, while the other doesn’t have heat for the first two weeks of winter and paper thin walls.
-One might be above Whole Foods, while another is 30 minutes from a grocery store.
+But, not all high-rises are created equal.
+One “$1,800, 1-bedroom” apartment can vary dramatically from another just down the street.
+The first might be located in the quieter, commuter-oriented South Loop, while the second sits amidst a hub for dining and nightlife in River North.
+One might have excellent shower pressure and WiFi, while the other lacks heat for the first two weeks of winter and comes with paper-thin walls.
+The first might sit above Whole Foods, while the second is 30 minutes away from the nearest grocery store.

 About Our Methodology:

-More than 1,300 of the reviews we’ve gathered were on “full-amenity” apartment buildings.
-Each of these reviews gave feedback on their overall experience as well as the quality of a building’s surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).
+More than 1,300 of the reviews we gathered on our apartment review site focused on “full-amenity” apartment buildings.
+Each reviewer gave feedback on their overall experience as well as the quality of a building’s surrounding neighborhood (dining, nightlife, safety, etc.), in-unit experience (WiFi, shower pressure), property management (responsiveness), amenities (gym, communal area, elevator waits), and doormen/security (safety, effort).

-We did a simple regression of these categories (neighborhood, in-unit experience, management, amenities, and doormen/security) on the overall experience.
-We also took a look at the distribution of these categories, subject to a “5-Star” experience, which is what everyone deserves.
+We performed a statistical regression of these categories (neighborhood, in-unit experience, management, amenities, and doormen/security) on the overall experience.
+We also took a look at the distribution of these categories, subject to a “5-Star” experience, which we believe everyone deserves.

 - In-Unit Experience